be860/Njala-pastquestionsAPI/README.md

 ## 🌟 Overview

-The Njala Past Questions API is a production-ready backend system designed to streamline academic document management for universities.
-It provides secure authentication, role-based access control, comprehensive auditing, and seamless document handling capabilities.
+The Njala Past Questions System is a production-ready full-stack application designed to streamline academic document management for universities.
+It provides secure authentication, role-based access control, comprehensive auditing, and seamless document handling capabilities with a modern, responsive user interface.

 ### Key Highlights